jung-kurt/caddy-cgi/doc/cgi.md

 	cgi {
 		match /sample/*.php /sample/app/*.php
+		except /sample/init.php
 		exec /usr/local/cgi-bin/phpwrap /usr/local/cgi-bin{match}
 		env DB=/usr/local/share/app/app.db SECRET=/usr/local/share/app/secret
 		pass_env HOME UID
 	}

 With the advanced syntax, the `exec` subdirective must appear exactly once.
 The `match` subdirective must appear at least once.
-The `env` and `pass_env` subdirectives can appear any reasonable number of times.
+The `env`, `pass_env`, and `except` subdirectives can appear any reasonable number of times.

+The `except` subdirective uses the same pattern matching logic that is used with the `match` subdirective.
+Any request that matches a `match` pattern is then checked with the patterns in `except`, if any.
+If any matches are made with the `except` pattern, the request is rejected.

 The values associated with environment variable keys are all subject to placeholder substitution, just as with the script name and arguments.